 Figure 70.
-Proportion of the population, aged 12 and over, who consume five or more drinks on one occasion 12 or more times a year, Canada and Atlantic provinces, 2000/01, (%)
+Proportion of the population, aged 12 and over who are current drinkers, who consume five or more drinks on one occasion 12 or more times a year, Canada and Atlantic Provinces, 2000/01 (%)

 Source: Statistics Canada, Canadian Community Health Survey, 2000/01, health file.